shaiksha176/markdown-previewer-react/README.md

 2. Run `npm install` to install dependencies
 3. Run `npm run dev` to start the react app
 4. Open `http://localhost:5173` in your browser to view the app
-5. Copy and paste markdown text into the editor to see the live preview
+5. Either Copy and paste markdown text into the editor or type to see the live preview

 ### Technologies Used